c9s/guts/docs/builtin.md

 BuiltIn
 =======

-CoffeePHP builtin provides a consistent interface to solve the inconsistent PHP API, for example, PHP string functions sometimes use "str_" as prefix, sometimes use "str" as prefix.
+GutsPHP builtin provides a consistent interface to solve the inconsistent PHP API, for example, PHP string functions sometimes use "str_" as prefix, sometimes use "str" as prefix.

-By using CoffeePHP builtin package, you can use these functions with consistentcy:
+By using GutsPHP builtin package, you can use these functions with consistentcy:

     import "strings"